 Mailbag articles can be fun, but why not spice it up a little bit.

 We Answer Wednesdays is where we answer the questions Tribe fans everywhere have been contemplating.
-Plus, there’s some answers to questions that nobody has or likely would ever think about.
+Plus, there's answers to questions that nobody has or likely would ever think about.
 Let the fun begin . . .